Ahanmr/GRID/docs/_sources/ch2_interface/kmeans.rst.txt

    The interface of K-means clustering algorithm

+GRID uses K-means clustering algorithm to cluster imagery pixels.
+Two parameters are available to be tuned:

 * **Channels used for clustering**
     By checking the box, the corresponding channel will be included